Specialties

 - General Outcome for Lung Cancer

-- Provide a histological classification of lung cancer (CR3)
+- Learn about and be able to apply the histological classification and staging of lung cancer (CR3)

-- Explain why it is important to differentiate between small call and non-small cell forms of lung cancer (CR3)
+- Explain why it is important to differentiate between small cell and non-small cell forms of lung cancer (CR3)

-- Describe clinical presentations of lung cancer (CR3)
+- Describe clinical (including metastatic) manifestations of lung cancer (CR3)

 - Describe investigations used in the diagnosis of lung cancer (CR3)